treitmayr/text-caml/README.md

 ### Inverted sections

-Inverted sections are run in those situations when normal sections don't.
-When boolean value is false, array is empty etc.
+Inverted sections are run in those situations when normal sections aren't, i.e. when boolean value is false, array is empty etc.

     # repo => []